Please keep up to date on the latest NSW Government health advice regarding COVID-19 and travel within NSW, here.

 The Royal National Park’s great sandstone cliffs and extensive bushland give a real glimpse into what the coastline would have been like for the traditional owners of the land, the Dharawal people.
 The world’s second oldest national park is a 40-minute drive south from the CBD and has a bunch of trails to explore.
 The section from Bundeena Drive to Little Marley Beach, though, is one of the easiest to access.

 The eight-kilometre-return walk passes by bushland and freshwater pools to the beautiful, remote Little Marley Beach.
 If you’re after a longer hike, take the 26-kilometre one-way trail to Otford, best experienced as an overnight trip.
-It goes via the popular Wattamolla waterfall and picnic area, and the Figure Eight Pools of Burning Palms Beach, one of Sydney’s best ocean pools.
+It goes via the popular Wattamolla waterfall and picnic area, and Deer Pool, a pretty freshwater pool nestled in the bush.
 You can get a coffee and snack at Driftwood cafe.
 Find more info here.

 Northern Beaches Coastal Walk, 36 kilometres